bni/VRLaunch/README.md

 Purpose
 ---

-As an Oculus user; if you have a Sim-pit or are in some other situation when using touch controllers is inconvenient or redundant, this might be useful for you.
+As an Oculus Rift user; if you have a Sim-pit or are in some other situation when using touch controllers is inconvenient or redundant, this might be useful for you.

 Generally, to start games from inside Oculus Home/Dash you need to use the touch controllers, or peek through the nosehole and try to use the mouse.
 This resolves that.